liferay/liferay-frontend-projects/target-platforms/README.md

-We may add or refactor these shared projects in the future, depending on how the list of target platforms and types evolve but, thanks to the `@liferay/cli` delegation and the `liferay.js` files contained inside target platforms, nobody will ever be affected by those changes, as they will happen transparently to the projects using the target platforms.
+We may add or refactor these shared projects in the future, depending on how the list of target platforms and types evolve but, thanks to the `@liferay/cli` delegation and the `liferay.js` files contained inside target platforms, nobody should be affected by those changes, as they will happen transparently to the projects using the target platforms.